Three dead in east Ukraine, Putin warns of "abyss"

 Bloodshed has been limited so far, with two people killed on Sunday, including a member of the Ukrainian state security forces.
 Kiev says it is doing all it can to avoid any shooting.

 The United States and European Union have so far imposed visa bans and asset freezes on a small number of Russian individuals, a response that Moscow has openly mocked.
-However, the Western states say they are now contemplating measures that could hurt Russia's economy more broadly.
+However, the Western states say they are now contemplating more serious measures that could hurt Russia's economy more broadly, which could be put into place after Thursday's Geneva meeting.

-Kiev and the West believe Russian agents are directing the insurgency, an accusation Putin dismissed as "rubbish".

-Russian Defence Minister Sergei Shoigu, repeating longstanding denials Moscow's agents were operating in Ukraine, nevertheless implied they might be there after all.
+"What I have said consistently is that each time Russia takes these kinds of steps that are designed to violate their sovereignty, that there are going to be consequences," U.S. President Barack Obama said on Wednesday in an interview with CBS.
+Using words unheard since the Cold War, he said the United States had stronger conventional military forces than Russia, and neither side wanted a conflict.

 "The idea here is that they would stop aiding and abetting and supporting these separatists and that they would pull their troops back from the borders," the official told reporters as Secretary of State John Kerry flew to Geneva.

+European countries are limited in their ability to act by their dependence on Russian energy imports.
+In his televised remarks, Putin dismissed the prospect that European countries might stop buying Russian natural gas.

+"We sell gas in European countries which have around 30-35 percent of their gas balance covered by supplies from Russia.
+Can they stop buying Russian gas?
+In my opinion it is impossible," he said.

-(Additional reporting by Richard Balmforth in Kiev, Stephanie Nebehay, Arshad Mohammed and Catherine Koppel in Geneva, Christian Lowe and Alexei Anishchuk in Moscow and Jeff Mason in Washington; Writing by Peter Graff; Editing by Will Waterman and Giles Elgood)
+(Additional reporting by Richard Balmforth in Kiev, Stephanie Nebehay, Arshad Mohammed and Catherine Koppel in Geneva, Christian Lowe and Alexei Anishchuk in Moscow and Jeff Mason in Washington; Writing by Peter Graff; Editing by Will Waterman)